Africa

 Day 8

-Along the waterways you can hope to see vocal families of endangered Giant otters, Anaconda and many other mammals, reptiles and birds.
-The riverbanks of the Pantanal also offers the best opportunity to see the apex predator of the region - the mighty jaguar.
-Similar in looks to a leopard, but bulkier and heavier set, the jaguar is the most powerful of the big cats and the third largest in size after the tiger and lion.
-The best time to visit the Pantanal to see a jaguar is during the dry season (July to September) when rainfall is at its lowest and the wetlands gradually dry out, forcing the animals to congregate around the rivers and ever-diminishing lagoons.
-However a sighting of this magnificent creature in the wild is never guaranteed.
+Similar in looks to a leopard, but bulkier and heavier set, the majestic jaguar is the most powerful of the big cats and the third largest in size after the tiger and lion.
+The best time to visit the Pantanal is during the dry season (July to October) when the wetlands gradually dry out, forcing the animals to congregate around the rivers and ever-diminishing lagoons.

 Day 9